Pitu/Kuro/README.md

 `kuro-cli` is a utility that will install and manage your Kuro installation.
 Whenever there's a new version available you can run `kuro-cli` and it will download, upgrade, update dependencies and restart automatically.
 Some options are not covered on the cli just yet, so you can go ahead and open `config.json` to look and modify them if you want.

-### What's new in v4.0.2:
-1. New coding style and several improvements
-2. Added a Telegram notifications plugin
-3. Added `user` command. `Usage: !user @someone`
-4. Added `google` command. `Usage: !google some really stupid question`
-5. Added `flip` command. `sllɐqǝzɐɯɐ sı sıɥʇ`

 Whenever you are running a selfbot, mobile push notifications don't work.
 This is caused by the bot being online, so Discord doesn't trigger a notification on your mobile device.
 This bothers me a lot, since I miss a lot of messages or pings whenever I'm away.
-If you use Telegram, you can create a bot token and put it here, this way whenever you get a notification it will send you a message through it.
+If you use Telegram, you can create a bot token and put it in the `config.json` file, this way whenever you get a notification it will send you a message through it.

 ## Modules:
 This new update brings every command in the form of separate modules.
 Inside each module you can make up the stuff you want, and you can execute it by calling the module name without the extension.
 There's a sample module ready for you to duplicate called `base.js`.